tbodt/deoplete-tabnine/README.md

 A [Deoplete][] source for [TabNine][].

-To install with vim-plug, add this to your vimrc:
+To install with vim-plug, first install Deoplete, then add this to your vimrc:

 ```vim
 Plug 'tbodt/deoplete-tabnine', { 'do': './install.sh' }